Grapefruit and Medicines: A Possible Deadly Mix?

-One whole fruit or 200 milliliters of grapefruit juice (less than one cup) can block the enzymes needed to break down interacting medicines.
-This can lead to toxic blood levels of the drug.
+One whole fruit or 200 milliliters (mL) of grapefruit juice (less than one cup) can block the enzymes needed to break down interacting medicines.
+This can lead to toxic blood levels of your drug.

-There are many possible interactions, so be sure to tell your healthcare provider if you drink grapefruit juice and about all of your medicines, including over-the-counter (OTC) and herbal products.
+Be sure to tell your healthcare provider if you drink grapefruit juice and about ALL of your medicines and dietary supplements, including over-the-counter (OTC) and herbal products.
 It's best to review for these interactions BEFORE they occur.

 Which Drugs Commonly Cause a Grapefruit Interaction?

 - Some statin cholesterol medications (atorvastatin, lovastatin, simvastatin)

 - Certain medicines that are used to stabilize heart rhythms (amiodarone, dronedarone)

 - Certain high blood pressure medications called calcium channel blockers (nifedipine, verapamil, felodipine)

 Not all drugs in any one class of medications have these interactions, so usually your healthcare provider can select an alternative medication.